-- In 2019, there were 241 unintended shootings by children which resulted in over 100 deaths and almost 150 injuries.
+- In 2020, there were at least 369 unintended shootings by children which resulted in over 142 deaths and 242 injuries.

-They caution that children as young as three have the strength to pull a trigger.
+They caution that toddlers have the strength to pull a trigger.

-To reduce this violence, the AAP has listed the following as their top priorities for gun violence prevention at the federal level:
+To reduce this violence, the AAP has listed the following as their advocacy plan for gun violence protection:

 Specifically the AAP advocates for the following steps to reduce gun injuries:

 - Waiting period requirements between purchase and gun possession